sowmyathogiti/Healthify/README.md

 8. As a user, I want to able to access the drop-down list given in an application.

+9. As a user, I want to navigate across different screens.

 ## Security must be addressed throughout the app:

 - The Healthify-NWMSU app will provide convenient and clear controls for administrator functions.